 RBE and Proton Therapy

 Carbon ions exhibit a radiobiological advantage, especially in the Bragg peak region.
 However, for high doses as used here the effect of RBE is not well documented and is subject to ongoing research [24].
-For these high doses RBE for carbon ions should approach a value between 1 and 2 [25], which is in agreement with values used in our study (1.1).
+For these high doses RBE for carbon ions should approach a value between 1 and 2 [25], which is in agreement with values in our study ( ~ 1.1).

-RBE values in target are similar to those used in proton therapy.
-Our results are in agreement with several in silico studies comparing SBRT and proton therapy for NSCLC, which supports RBE values [20,26,27].
+Coincidently, RBE values in the target at high doses are similar to those used clinically in proton therapy.
+Our results are in agreement with several in silico studies comparing SBRT and proton therapy for NSCLC [20,26,27].
 Furthermore, a study made by Kadoya reached the same conclusion as our study, that patient with larger CTV and/or multiple CTVs would benefit more from proton therapy [26].
 A recent phase II trial for patients with multiple sites of extracranial disease showed very good results for photons [28].
-Based on our conclusions proton and/or carbon therapy is a sensible treatment option.
-Carbon shows considerably lower lateral scattering though, which should result in better OAR sparing.
+Based on our conclusions proton and/or carbon-ion therapy is a sensible treatment option.
+Carbon-ions shows considerably lower lateral scattering though, which should result in even better OAR sparing than protons.

 Study limitations